Five Steps to Winning Incentive Strategies in 2026

 These factors persisted into 2025, but as the year has gone on, new insights show there’s an industry response underway.
 Vendors are learning from past mistakes: simplifying programs, investing smartly, measuring obsessively, and experimenting with new reward strategies.

 Back in 2023, 30% of vendors ran no incentives at all.
 Not today.
-For the first time, thanks to developments in automation, smaller vendors are ramping up their incentive activity by using technology that will run an incentive end-to-end and without crashing tight budgets.
-It’s a significant step change, helping them tap into a way of affordably generating pipeline that has been previously out of reach.
+Thanks to automation, smaller vendors are ramping up incentive activity for the first time.
+Utilising technology that runs incentives end-to-end without blowing tight budgets.

 The performance shift – the highlights